 Bordered by the mountains and the Mediterranean Sea, Catalonia is a traditional region of Spain that is fiercely proud of its unique culture.
 Barcelona is the most-visited destination.
-This colorful seaside city has an atmospheric medieval quarter, surprising avant-garde architecture, and a vibrant urban culture.
-Rivaling Barcelona in historic importance is Girona, with its fascinating multicultural heritage.
-Further afield, in the idyllic countryside of verdant valleys and gently rolling hills, tourists can discover quaint medieval towns, picturesque seaports, and quiet country villages where chirping birds and church bells are the loudest noises.
-For beach lovers, the Catalan coast delights sun-worshippers with seaside destinations such as the upscale resort of Sitges and the secluded coves of Cadaqués.
+This colorful seaside city is full of attractions and things to do, with an atmospheric medieval quarter, surprising modernist architecture, and a vibrant urban culture.
+Rivaling Barcelona in historic importance are Girona, with its medieval heritage, and Tarragona, a former Roman capital.
+Farther afield, in the idyllic countryside of verdant valleys and gently rolling hills, tourists can discover quaint medieval towns, picturesque seaports, and quiet country villages where chirping birds and church bells are the loudest noises.
+The Catalan coast delights sun-worshippers with seaside destinations such as the upscale resort of Sitges and the secluded coves of Cadaqués on the Costa Brava and the calm waters of the Costa Daurada.
 Every stop along the way, the local gastronomy will tempt visitors.
 Be sure to try local specialties like Esqueixada, a salad of peppers, tomatoes, and salt cod.

 Sunny and vibrant Barcelona offers stunning Mediterranean scenery combined with bustling urban energy.
 This flamboyant city is Spain's second largest city as well as the capital of the Catalonia region.
 The Barri Gotic (Gothic Quarter) is the old town, a delightful area of impossibly narrow streets, atmospheric alleyways, and quiet squares where locals gather to socialize.
 Street musicians are often found here playing classical Spanish guitar, adding to the magical ambience.
 Outside the old town are broad, tree-lined avenues that lead to the beautiful beaches along the harbor.
 Barcelona's most lively thoroughfare is La Rambla, a tree-lined street with many shops and outdoor cafés.
 La Rambla is at the center of the city's social life and buzzes with activity day and night.
 While strolling this avenue, don't miss the Palau Guell, a masterpiece of avant-garde architecture by Antoni Gaudi.
 Other must-see landmarks created by the celebrated architect are the Basilica de Sagrada Familia, a surreal place of spiritual worship, and the UNESCO-listed Park Guell, a fantastical park featuring whimsical benches and fountains decorated with colorful ceramic fragments.